I will share the best healthy smart coffee recipe to start your day!

-Do you like to start your day with a healthy, fruit-based smoothie?
-Do you also like to start your day with a coffee?
-I am guessing most people answer the second question with a resounding, “Yes” and a fair proportion also answer “Yes” to the first question, especially the more health-conscious folks.
+Do you like to start your day with a healthy smoothie?
+Do you also like to start your day with happy coffee?
+I am guessing most people answer the second question with a resounding, “Yes” and a fair proportion also answers “Yes” to the first question, especially the more health-conscious folks.
 But what if you could combine both and get the best of both worlds?

-When visiting Antigua in Guatemala, surely the most beautifully-preserved, Spanish, colonial city in all the Americas, I happened to stop at the Union Café.
+When visiting Antigua in Guatemala, surely the most beautifully-preserved, Spanish, colonial city in all the Americas, I happened to stop at the Union Café, one of the best restaurants in Antigua.
 I was looking for a good coffee but I noticed a smoothie on the menu which caught my eye.
-It contained ingredients like an espresso shot, coffee beans, coconut oil, cacao, banana and milk.

-I also find it interesting the Union Cafe’s Smart Smoothie meets all the requirements for a paleo diet and definitely appears to be the smoothie version of Bulletproof coffee.
+I also find it interesting the Union Cafe’s Smart Smoothie meets all the requirements for a paleo diet and definitely appears to be the smoothie version of Bulletproof coffee, making it the best smoothie to start your day.
 So interesting to see modern diet trends, including coconut oil, have made it to the ancient colonial city of Antigua!
 (By the way, their whole menu of smoothies and juices are all healthy!)

 Antigua, Home to Great Coffee Beans and Cacao

 Antigua in Guatemala is simply a stunning place to visit.
 High in the mountains, it is cooler than other parts of Guatemala and is reputed to be the most attractive Spanish colonial town in all The Americas.
 With due respect to Lake Atitlan and Tikal, it is my favorite place to visit in Guatemala.
 It is also a safe place to visit.